Trichodontidae: Characteristics

-Trichodontidae sandfishes are characterised by being small deep, highly compressed bodies with an overall silvery colour.
+Trichodontid sandfishes are characterised by being small deep, highly compressed bodies with an overall silvery colour.
 They have a large oblique, upward pointing mouth which has 2 or 3 rows of small sharp teeth on the jaws and vomer.
 There is a fleshy fringe on the lips.
 There are 5 obvious spines on the preoperculum.
 They have 2 dorsal fins, the first dorsal fin contains between 8 and 16 spines and is clearly separated from the second dorsal fin which may have a single spine, or none, and between 12 and 20 soft rays.
 The anal fin may hold a single spine, or there may be none, and also has between 28 and 32 soft rays.
 The large caudal fin is either forked or truncate and the pectoral fins are large and fan-shaped, these fins extend to the middle of the vent and have 21-27 thickened fin rays.
 The pelvic fins are located on the thorax and contain a single spine and 5 soft rays.
-There is a single pair of tube-like nostrils and these fishes have no scales although the lateral line canal is well-developed and is situated high on the body parallel and near to the base of the dorsal fin.
+There is a single pair of tube-like nostrils and these fishes have no scales although the lateral line canal is well-developed and is situated high on the body parallel and near the base of the dorsal fin.
 The extant species both have maximum total lengths of around 30 cm.

 Distribution and habitat

-Trichodontidae sandfishes are found in the North Pacific Ocean from Japan to California where they are found from the intertidal zone down to depths of 400 m, although they are typically found in less than 200 m.
+Trichodontid sandfishes are found in the North Pacific Ocean from Japan to California where they are found from the intertidal zone down to depths of 400 m, although they are typically found in less than 200 m.
 They prefer soft substrates with a flat topography.

 Biology

-Trichodontidae sandfishes are mainly nocturnal and are attracted to lights on the surface.
-In the day they rest partially buried in the substrate with only the highest parts of the fish visible.
+Trichodontid sandfishes are mainly nocturnal and are attracted to lights on the surface.
+During the day they rest partially buried in the substrate with only the highest parts of the fish visible.
 They feed on small invertebrates.